swinowz/Discord-Reminder-Bot/README.md

 Either start the bot using the main python file
 Or the manage_bot.sh if you want to run it in a docker container *WIP*
+Or dm me on discord ( swinowz ) for details

 ## Usage
 Adding Homework